The third in a series of four articles on key factors in business growth.

 - Can we make money on this concept?

-- Why do we want to pursue development of our concept/value proposition into a commercial venture?
+- Why do we want to pursue developing our concept/value proposition into a commercial venture?

-- Is this the best utilization of our resources?
+- Is this the best use of our resources?

 It serves as the proof of effort to justify the investment of resources by leadership.
-To build a robust business case you will need to address 4 areas:
+To build a robust business case, you need to answer four questions:

 - How much value does the market have for our value proposition?
 Determines the unit value